 - A simple description of the procedures to be followed

-- Identification of any procedures which are experimental
+- Identification of any procedures that are experimental

-- If deception is involved, there should be an indication that the research cannot be fully described at this time, but that at the end of the subject's participation an explanation will be provided
+- If deception is involved: an indication that the research cannot be fully described at this time, but that at the end of the subject's participation an explanation will be provided

-- A statement concerning costs or compensation to the subject, if any, and the terms under which such compensation may be withheld.
+- A statement concerning compensation to the subject, if any, and the terms under which such compensation may be withheld.

-- Description of the extent, if any, to which confidentiality of records identifying the subject will be maintained
+- A description of the extent, if any, to which anonymity or confidentiality of records will be guaranteed.

 - Information about access to the results of the research.

-Projects Involving Children (under the age of 18)
+Consent for Projects Involving Children (under the age of 18) and Mentally Incapacitate Individuals

 The employment of deception by an investigator(s) for the purpose of securing subject participation and/or to prevent potentially biased reporting of data/information by the subject is permissible provided all of the following conditions exist: